-The GolfWeek Junior Tour has 3 simple requirements in its Ready Golf policy and is expected of all players the entire round:
+The GolfWeek Junior Tour has 3 simple requirements in its Ready Golf policy and is expected of all players at all times:

 1) The first player to putt out must immediately go to the next tee (and the 2nd player in a foursome)

-3) The first player to arrive at the tee has 40 seconds to play their shot if the fairway (or green on a par 3) is clear and it does not create a distracting or dangerous situation
+2) The first player to arrive at the next tee has 40 seconds to play their shot if the fairway (or green on a par 3) is clear and it does not create a distracting or dangerous situation

 Ready Golf enforcement

-1) A group will be deemed "out of position" if they have a par 3 open or the next fairway open in front of them after completing a hole
+1) A group is "out of position" if the fairway (or green on a par 3) ahead of them is clear after completing a hole

-3) Any player that does not play Ready Golf (as defined above) after being warned, or their group is warned, will be given a 1 stroke penalty
+3) Any player that does not play Ready Golf (as defined above) after a warning, will be given a 1 stroke penalty

 4) Ready Golf penalties can be rescinded at the end of the round: